TomasPereira-Dev/frontendMentor-Challenge17/README.md

 ## Acknowledgements

-Thanks to Gonzalo Pozzo (goncy) and his community for the feedback and goodwill.
+Thanks to [Gonzalo Pozzo A.K.A goncy](https://www.youtube.com/@goncypozzo) and his community for the feedback and goodwill.
-Thanks to Frontend Mentor for the resources needed to make this project, and for the (slick) design.
+Thanks to [Pablo (onTheCode)](https://www.youtube.com/@onthecode) for making the Checkout Pro docs easier to understand Thanks to [Frontend Mentor](https://www.frontendmentor.io/) for the resources needed to make this project, and for the (slick) design.

 And to you, for taking some time to read this, have a nice day :)